lucasmpcastello/.github/profile/README.md

 a) In the desymmetrised $PSL(2,\mathbb{Z})$ group, the scarred waveforms are newly proven to be obtained under the action of the $U$ flow on the  Margulis measure which acts on the  quadratics fields which define the  (also, classes) of closed geodesics.
 b) In the congruence subgroups of the desymmetrised  $PSL(2,\mathbb{Z})$ domain, the scarred wavefunctions are newly proven to occur under the effect of the action of the Bogomolny  transfer operators on the Margulis measure.

+### Jan 19 -- **Altan Erdnigor** -- [Quivers](https://en.wikipedia.org/wiki/Quiver_(mathematics)) and [Gabriel's theorem](https://en.wikipedia.org/wiki/Gabriel's_theorem)

+By definition, a quiver is a directed graph.
+In this talk, we will recall the notion of a quiver representation.
+The category of quiver representations can be highly non-trivial, e.g. the category of modules over any finitely-dimensional algebra over a closed field is equivalent to the category of quiver representations for some quiver.
+However, for some quivers, their representations have only finitely many indecomposables (meaning they are much easier to study).
+Famously, due to Gabriel, those are precisely the simply-laced Dynkin quivers: $A_n$, $D_n$, $E_6$, $E_7$, $E_8$.
+I will explain how the corresponding combinatorics of root systems arise from representation theory via Bernstein--Gelfand--Ponomarev reflection functors and prove Gabriel's theorem.

 ### Jan 12 -- **Bruno Suassuna** -- Weight systems of Chern-Simons-Witten and Rozansky-Witten, and Rozansky-Witten invariants

-### Dec 1 -- 14h -- **Alex Gomez** -- [Delzant's theorem](https://en.wikipedia.org/wiki/Delzant's_theorem) on toric symplectic manifolds
+### Dec 1, 14h -- **Alex Gomez** -- [Delzant's theorem](https://en.wikipedia.org/wiki/Delzant's_theorem) on toric symplectic manifolds

 (Based on a Final Project at IMPA) Discovering symplectic shapes becomes clear through Delzant's work in symplectic geometry.
 His theorem helps sort and classify symplectic toric manifolds by using a special map that shows how these shapes fit together.
 It's like finding unique patterns called "Delzant" polytopes that match each manifold.
 This talk offers a simple crash course in symplectic geometry, focusing on explaining Delzant's Correspondence Theorem.

-### Nov 24 -- 16h -- **Victor el Adji** -- [matrix factorizations of polynomials](https://en.wikipedia.org/wiki/Matrix_factorization_of_a_polynomial), after Tobias Dyckerhoff
+### Nov 24, 16h -- **Victor el Adji** -- [matrix factorizations of polynomials](https://en.wikipedia.org/wiki/Matrix_factorization_of_a_polynomial), after Tobias Dyckerhoff

 We study the category of matrix factorizations associated to the germ of an isolated hypersurface singularity.
 This category is shown to admit a compact generator which is given by the stabilization of the residue field.
 We deduce a quasiequivalence between the category of matrix factorizations and the dg-derived category of an explicitly computable dg algebra.
 Building on this result, we employ a variant of Töen’s derived Morita theory to identify continuous functors between matrix factorization categories as integral transforms.
 This enables us to calculate the Hochschild chain and cochain complexes of these categories.
 Finally, we give interpretations of the results of this thesis in terms of noncommutative geometry based on dg categories.

-### Nov 24 -- 14h -- **Lucas Branco** -- Higgs Bundles and Mirror Symmetry
+### Nov 24 -- 14h -- **Lucas Branco** -- [Higgs Bundles](https://en.wikipedia.org/wiki/Higgs_bundle) and [Mirror Symmetry](https://en.wikipedia.org/wiki/Mirror_symmetry_(string_theory))

-The moduli space M(G) of Higgs bundles for a complex reductive group G on a compact Riemann surface carries a natural hyperkahler structure and it comes equipped with an algebraically completely integrable system through a flat projective morphism called the Hitchin map.
-Motivated by mirror symmetry, I will discuss certain complex Lagrangians (BAA-branes) in M(G) coming from real forms of G and give a proposal for the mirror (BBB-brane) in the moduli space of Higgs bundles for the Langlands dual group of G.  In this talk, I will focus on the real groups SU^*(2m), SO^*(4m) and Sp(m,m).
+The moduli space $M(G)$ of Higgs bundles for a complex reductive group $G$ on a compact Riemann surface carries a natural hyperkahler structure and it comes equipped with an algebraically completely integrable system through a flat projective morphism called [the Hitchin map](https://en.wikipedia.org/wiki/Hitchin_system).
+Motivated by mirror symmetry, I will discuss certain complex Lagrangians (BAA-branes) in $M(G)$ coming from real forms of $G$ and give a proposal for the mirror ($BBB$-brane) in the moduli space of Higgs bundles for the [Langlands dual group](https://en.wikipedia.org/wiki/Langlands_dual_group) of $G$.
+In this talk, I will focus on the real groups $SU^*(2m)$, $SO^*(4m)$ and $Sp(m,m)$.
 Higgs bundles for these groups have non-reduced spectral curves and we are led to describe certain subvarieties of the moduli space of rank 1 torsion-free sheaves on ribbons.
-If time permits we will also discuss another class of complex Lagrangians in M(G) which can be constructed from symplectic representations of G.
+If time permits we will also discuss another class of complex Lagrangians in M$(G)$ which can be constructed from symplectic representations of $G$.

 ### Nov 24, 13h -- **Sérgio Loiola** -- introduction to [hidden Markov models](https://en.wikipedia.org/wiki/Hidden_Markov_model)
 I will talk about the Markov Chains.
 This term refers to the sequence of random variables where there is a single series dependency between adjacent periods.
 From this, I will talk about Hidden Markov Model: a process where hidden parameters are determined from observable parameters.

-## November 17 -- [**Vladimir Roubtsov**](https://math.univ-angers.fr/~volodya) -- Kontsevich and Buchstaber polynomials, multiplication kernels and Calabi-Yau diferential operators
+## Nov 17 -- [**Vladimir Roubtsov**](https://math.univ-angers.fr/~volodya) -- Kontsevich and Buchstaber polynomials, multiplication kernels and Calabi-Yau diferential operators

 We discuss several recent results of ongoing work (in collaboration with I. Gaiur and D. Van Straten and with W. Buchstaber and I. Gaiur) on interesting properties of multiplicative generalized Bessel kernels, which include the famous Clausen and Sonin-Gegenbauer formulas, examples of polynomials of Kontsevich discriminant locus, given as addition laws for special two-valued formal groups (Buchstaber-Novikov-Veselov), as well as connections with “period functions”, solving some Picard-Fuchs type equations for Calabi-Yau cases and associated with analogues of Landau-Ginzburg superpotentials.

-## November 3, 10 -- [**Misha Skopenkov**](https://users.mccme.ru/mskopenkov) -- [Feynman checkers](https://en.wikipedia.org/wiki/Feynman_checkerboard) as an intro to 2-dimensional [lattice QED](https://en.wikipedia.org/wiki/Lattice_field_theory)
+## Nov 3, Nov 10 -- [**Misha Skopenkov**](https://users.mccme.ru/mskopenkov) -- [Feynman checkers](https://en.wikipedia.org/wiki/Feynman_checkerboard) as an intro to 2-dimensional [lattice QED](https://en.wikipedia.org/wiki/Lattice_field_theory)

 Nov 3: We present a new completely elementary model that describes the creation, annihilation, and motion of non-interacting electrons and positrons along a line.
 It is a modification of the model known under the names Feynman checkers, one-dimensional quantum walk, or the Ising model at imaginary temperature.
 It can be viewed as a six-vertex model with certain complex weights of the vertices.
 We show that the discrete model is consistent with the continuum quantum field theory, namely, reproduces the known expected charge density as the lattice step tends to zero.
 Most of the talk is accessible to undergraduate students; no knowledge of physics is assumed.